CzSadykov/RecSys_streaming_platform/README.md

 3. Access recommendations:
    Send a GET request to `http://localhost:8000/recomendations/user/{user_id}` to receive personalized recommendations for a specific user.

+4. Evaluate the model:
+   Use the functions in `metrics.py` to assess the performance of the recommendation system, focusing on MAP@K and NDCG@K to evaluate ranking quality and relevance of recommendations.

 ## Environment Variables